giampaolo/psutil/docs/index.rst

   especially on macOS (see `issue #883`_) and Windows.
   Unfortunately there's not much you can do about this except running the Python process with higher privileges.
-  On Unix you may run the the Python process as root or use the SUID bit (this is the trick used by tools such as ``ps`` and ``netstat``).
+  On Unix you may run the Python process as root or use the SUID bit (this is the trick used by tools such as ``ps`` and ``netstat``).
   On Windows you may run the Python process as NT AUTHORITY\\SYSTEM or install the Python script as a Windows service (this is the trick used by tools